GEMIv1/Fawry-Intern-assessment2/README.md

   - Constructs and sends email with attachments or download links

 - **NoOpDeliveryService**
-  A no‑operation stub for products that don’t require delivery (e.g. `DemoBook`):
+  - A place holder that does nothing, used only as a feedback for unsupported products
-  - Logs the delivery call
+  - This service ensures graceful handling if somehow an undeliverable product is passed, avoiding a crash or null pointer

 ---